 Principal Threat Intelligence Researcher at ESET

-Robert Lipovsky is a Principal Threat Intelligence Researcher for ESET, with over 15 years' experience in cybersecurity and a broad spectrum of expertise covering targeted APTs, crimeware, as well as vulnerability research.
+Robert Lipovsky is a Principal Threat Intelligence Researcher for ESET, with over 15 years' experience in cybersecurity and a broad spectrum of expertise covering both targeted APTs and crimeware.
 He is responsible for threat intelligence and malware analysis and leads the Malware Research Team at ESET headquarters in Bratislava.

 He is a regular speaker at security conferences, including Black Hat USA, RSA Conference, Virus Bulletin, BlueHat, MITRE ATT&CKcon, Gartner Security & Risk Management Summit, and various NATO-organized conferences.
 He also teaches reverse engineering at the Slovak University of Technology – his alma mater – and at Comenius University.